LukeGuldberg/Independent-Research-Drone-SLAM/README.md

 Features current {video_capture.get_next_frame()};
 ```

-The `filter_points` function uses OpenCV's built-in library to calculate the optical flow of the two frames, updates the vector of points in both `previous` and `current`.
+The `filter_points` function uses OpenCV's built-in library to calculate the optical flow of the two frames, and updates the vector of points in both `previous` and `current`.
 This ensures that the points on the screen move smoothly and accurately in relation to the camera's movement.

 The next step is to calculate the essential matrix, rotation matrix, and translation vector using the following OpenCV functions: